 Trading ultimately continued under the control of the Administrators for 3 months generating a turnover of £1.45m and a Net Profit before tax of c£600k representing a very favourable outcome for all stakeholders and creditors.
 The initial plan was to trade for 8 weeks to complete customers’ orders however this extended by 4 weeks and a condition precedent of the Administrators entering into the production agreements was for the customer to discharge in full their debt to the company prior to the commencement of production.
 Through considered thought, commercial pragmatism and creative flair this situation presented the Opus team with the ability to be able to repay c£1.6m in 9 business days to the principal funder.
 Payment in full will be made to all 3 secured lenders in addition to which an anticipated surplus in excess of c£250,000 paid back to unsecured creditors by way of a dividend who were unlikely to have seen any return at the outset of the Administration.
 This outcome was considerably assisted by the full support and commitment of the management team who throughout demonstrated complete engagement to deliver the formulated strategy.

-Javelin was a significant local employer and Camberley has long been the base for the British Army’s Ghurkha Regiments.
-There are many Nepalese families in the area and a number worked at Javelin.
+The Company was a significant local employer and Camberley has long been the base for the British Army’s Ghurkha Regiments.
+There are many Nepalese families in the area and a number worked at the Company.
 Whilst under our control the employees wanted to express their thanks for the manner in which the Opus team handled a difficult and emotional situation with sensitivity and care and as a result Curry Thursday was introduced when the families brought in vast pots of delicacies for everyone.

 Key administration facts

 - Trading profit – c£600,000

 - Turnover during the administration trading period of £1.45m – up c21% on initial projections

 - Plant & machinery sales achieved £700k – an improvement of c46% on initial expectations